Heqin: Ming dynasty

 The Oirat leader Esen Taishi captured the Zhengtong Emperor of the Ming dynasty.
 Esen Taishi tried to force the Zhengtong Emperor to marry Esen's sister in a heqin marriage and then placing him back in Beijing with his new wife.
 The emperor rejected the marriage proposal.

 A Mongol account in the Altan Tobchi said that Zhengtong Emperor had a son with an ethnic Mongol woman he married while he was prisoner.

-A Mongol girl was given in marriage by the Gün-bilig-mergen Mongol Ordos leader Rinong (Jinong) to the ethnic Han officer of the Datong Army Wang Duo's (王鐸) son Wang San (王三) because Rinong wanted to hold on to Wang San and make him stay with the Mongols.
+A Mongol girl was given in marriage by the Gün-bilig-mergen Mongol Ordos leader Rinong (Jinong) to the ethnic Han officer of the Datong Army Wang Duo's son Wang San (王三) because Rinong wanted to hold on to Wang San and make him stay with the Mongols.
 The Ming arrested and executed Wang San in 1544 because Mongol soldiers were being guided by Wang San.
-Builders, carpenters, officers, and important prisoners such as the Ming Zhengtong Emperor often ethnic received Mongol wives.
+Builders, carpenters, officers, and important prisoners such as the Ming Zhengtong Emperor often received ethnic Mongol wives.